linkerd/website/linkerd.io/content/2/tasks/securing-your-service.md

 (which is the default) is set on your pods.
 {{< /note >}}

-To validate that mTLS is working, it is possible to see the edges between applications, the identites used and a possible message for why that edge is not mTLS'd.
+To validate that mTLS is working, it is possible to see the HTTP connections between applications that are managed by Linkerd.
+The [edges](/2/reference/cli/edges/) command shows these along with the identities used and a message for debugging why mTLS is potentially not working.
 Run:

 ```bash
 linkerd -n linkerd edges deployment